 It was probably after his birth when the family moved to Riedering in the vicinity of the Lake Chiemsee.

 Then followed another brother, who is the only one of the siblings not appearing on stage; and sister Angelina, who worked as a legal secretary in her father’s law office, and since 2014 in the family store for traditional clothing and plays one of the clarinets of the “Junge Riederinger Musikanten”.

 In 1987 Franz-Xaver was born and works now as an electrician, but also as an actor and he is a dancer in the “Trachtenverein Almengrün”.
 As one of the “Riederinger Children”, he was part of Christian Stückl's production of “Everyman” of the Salzburg Festival 2001-2005.

 Performing also with this same group were the youngest sisters Susanne (b.1991) and Isabella (b.1997); the later opened the opening ceremony of the 2006 Football World Cup in Munich on a bicycle, and is currently training as a textile specialist.
 Susanne is now a teacher, actress, presenter on Bavarian TV, violinist and singer with the musical trio “Perlseer Dirndl” and works under her married name of Wiesner.

 In 1992 Sepp Staber Sr. founded the “Weisenbläser” wind section as part of the Trachtenverein [a club for the preservation of traditional mountain costumes and customs], with the group consisting of his own five children and some of the Brückners.
 Maxi was selected to play the bass tuba, as he was the tallest of the children at that time.
 This later grew into the brass band “Die Jungen Riederinger Musikanten” (in 2015 they shortened the name to “Riederinger Musikanten”).
 The “Shepherds Play” was also revived, and with it the children travelled through Bavaria.

-had to repeat the 7th grade, because he wasn't in school very often and
+repeat the 7th grade, because he wasn't in school very often and his

 English wasn’t as good as it should be.